-17 WHEREAS, after an honorable discharge, Clara McLaughlin used her GI Bill funds to help pay for the rest of her education.
-Ms. McLaughlin 18 19 chose Howard University in Washington, D.C. to fulfill her quest to 20 pursue journalism in college, only to find that there was no 21 journalism major at Howard.
-Undaunted by this obstacle, she initiated 22 the journalism major there, and then graduated with honors with a 23 journalism degree and was one of the founders of the National Black 24 Communications Society.
-With her leadership and skills, Howard 25 University became the first HBCU to win the All-American Award for a 26 student publication; and
+WHEREAS, after an honorable discharge, Clara McLaughlin used her GI Bill funds to help pay for the rest of her education.
+Ms. McLaughlin chose Howard University in Washington, D.C. to fulfill her quest to pursue journalism in college, only to find that there was no journalism major at Howard.
+Undaunted by this obstacle, she initiated the journalism major there, and then graduated with honors with a journalism degree and was one of the founders of the National Black Communications Society.
+With her leadership and skills, Howard University became the first HBCU to win the All-American Award for a student publication; and

-WHEREAS, in 1976 Clara McLaughlin authored The Black Parents Handbook, the first book written specifically for black mothers and fathers that covered every aspect of parenthood.
+Handbook, the first book written specifically for black mothers and fathers that covered every aspect of parenthood.
 In 1979, she felt disdain for how television depicted females of color, so Ms. McLaughlin applied for and was awarded an FCC license, purchased KLMG-TV in Texas, and became the first African American woman to own a television station in the United States; and

-WHEREAS, in 2002 Ms. McLaughlin purchased The Florida Star 3 newspaper, Jacksonville's oldest and the widest read African American 4 5 newspaper in Northeast Florida.
-Under Clara's leadership The Florida Star maintained its reputation for journalistic excellence and grew 6 7 its circulation substantially over the years while being run like family business with a dedicated staff of less than ten.
-One of Ms. 8 9 McLaughlin's essential goals with The Florida Star was to tell the 10 untold community stories of African Americans in Florida.
-This year they celebrated the paper's 70th anniversary; and 11
+WHEREAS, in 2002 Ms. McLaughlin purchased The Florida Star newspaper, Jacksonville's oldest and the widest read African American newspaper in Northeast Florida.
+Under Clara's leadership The Florida Star maintained its reputation for journalistic excellence and grew its circulation substantially over the years while being run like family business with a dedicated staff of less than ten.
+One of Ms. McLaughlin's essential goals with The Florida Star was to tell the untold community stories of African Americans in Florida.
+This year they celebrated the paper's 70th anniversary; and

-WHEREAS, Clara McLaughlin was a host for a weekly radio talk 12 13 show, and a key figure in numerous civic and community organizations, including MAD DADS, the RealSense Prosperity Campaign, Jacksonville 14 15 Women's Network, and Zeta Phi Beta Sorority.
-Ms. McLaughlin was honored for her leadership and service on countless occasions and had 16 17 the opportunity to share lunch with President Reagan, and meet Presidents Obama, Clinton, and Bush.
-Clara was recognized with the 18 19 Distinguished Alumni Award from Howard University, SCLC's national 20 Drum Major for Justice Award, and the U.S. Female Entrepreneur of the 21 year.
-Houston, Texas honored her twice with a "Clara McLaughlin Day", 22 and Clara received the Diversity Award from the Jacksonville Business 23 Journal and received the 'Key to the city of Jacksonville' in 2015; 24 and
+WHEREAS, Clara McLaughlin was a host for a weekly radio talk show, and a key figure in numerous civic and community organizations, including MAD DADS, the RealSense Prosperity Campaign, Jacksonville Women's Network, and Zeta Phi Beta Sorority.
+Ms. McLaughlin was honored for her leadership and service on countless occasions and had the opportunity to share lunch with President Reagan, and meet Presidents Obama, Clinton, and Bush.
+Clara was recognized with the Distinguished Alumni Award from Howard University, SCLC's national Drum Major for Justice Award, and the U.S. Female Entrepreneur of the year.
+Houston, Texas honored her twice with a "Clara McLaughlin Day", and Clara received the Diversity Award from the Jacksonville Business Journal and received the 'Key to the city of Jacksonville' in 2015; and first African American woman to own a newspaper in Florida.

-WHEREAS, Clara McLaughlin was known as a trailblazer, a pioneer, and as one who shattered glass ceilings.
-She was the first to accomplish so many milestones: the first to write a book for black parents on childcare, the first African American woman to become the CEO of a network-affiliated television station in Texas, and the first African American woman to own a newspaper in Florida.
 Clara was also a loving mother, a devoted friend, a role model to many, and a pillar of our Jacksonville community.
-Sadly Clara McLaughlin passed away this week, but the impact she made upon those who knew her will carry on, and her lifetime of achievements will always be treasured and remembered; now therefore
+Sadly Clara McLaughlin passed away this week, but the impact she made upon those who knew her will carry on, and her lifetime of achievements will always be treasured and remembered; now therefore parents on childcare, the first African American woman to become the